-If you need to stay in Birmingham overnight, you may wish to stay at one of the following motels which are located near the airport.
-All of these motels provide free transportation to and from the Birmingham Airport.
-There are free courtesy telephones located near the baggage claim area so that you can call the motel to ask for the free shuttle service.
+If you need to stay in Birmingham overnight, you may choose one of the following hotels which are located near the airport.
+All of these hotels provide free transportation to and from the Birmingham Airport.
+There are free courtesy telephones located near the baggage claim area so that you can call the hotel to ask for the free shuttle service.

 5000 10th Avenue, North